June, July, & August: 9:30am-4:30pm

 The mission of the Fresh Water Fishing Hall of Fame is to be the international headquarters for education, recognition and promotion of fresh water sport fishing.

-Take Hwy 27 past Kwik Trip and McDonalds just over the bridge--CAN'T MISS IT ON THE LEFT!
+Take Hwy 27 past McDonalds, just over the bridge--CAN'T MISS IT ON THE LEFT!